 Your chosen pot should also be clean and have drainage holes in the bottom.

 Fill the pot with well-draining, fresh potting soil.
 A humus rich mixture is ideal.
 Alternatively work peat moss or perlite into general purpose soil to improve its drainage properties.
-Plant as you would in the soil and water in well.
+Plant the Bleeding Heart as you would in the soil and water in well.

 After planting, place a marker in the ground.
 While these plants are noticeable when in full flower during the fall and winter months they die back almost completely.
 Placing a marker will remind you of their location so that you won’t accidentally disturb the root system when planting bulbs or tending the soil.